AaltoSciComp/scicomp-docs/triton/tut/parallel-mpi.rst

       In the third case, two of the tasks should be running on the first node and two on the second one.

+.. exercise:: MPI parallelism 3: Your program

+   Think of your program.
+Do you think it can use MPI parallelism?

+   If you do not know, you can check the program's documentation for words such as:

+   - MPI
+   - message-passing interface
+   - mpirun
+   - mpiexec
+   - ...

+   These usually point towards some method of MPI parallel execution.

 What's next?